toshivc/O_C-Phazerville/software/seqseg_readme.md

 - Melodic contour is considered per phrase, with a continuous parameter controlling the tendency for pitch movement (ascending to descending).
 - Pitch sequence is generated before quantization to allow seamless transitions between segments.

-### Phrase Repetition
-- Controlled by `phrase_repetition_probability`:
-  - At 0: generates an entirely new phrase
-  - At maximum: repeats an entire phrase
-  - In between: repeats a proportional amount of the phrase
-- When repeating, priority is given to:
-  1. Changing pitches
-  2. Adding new notes
-  3. Removing notes

 ### Generation and Playback
 - Randomization uses a seed for deterministic generation and recall of sequences.